 Construction (WIP) Work-in-Progress refers to the building of long-term assets that are not yet fulfilled.
 For example, if a company is constructing an addition to its structure and the work is only partially complete, the amount spent so far would be on record as Work-in-Progress.
 You may also refer to this as Construction in Progress, or Construction Work-in-Progress (CWIP).
 In CWIP, you record the account in the balance sheet as a long-term asset.

 Work-in-process is different.
-A work-in-process refers to the point in the manufacturing process of production of raw goods into finished goods.
+A work-in-process refers to the point in the manufacturing process of production of raw goods into completed goods.
 However, these are not yet complete.
-There is value to these raw goods which you can leverage for funding.
+There is value to these raw goods which you can leverage for financing.

 Construction factoring is one of the few non-bank lenders offering WIP financing.
-Many factors are part of funding a WIP, including close evaluation of the manufacturing process to ensure a quality product for on-time delivery.
-We can leverage our manufacturing expertise to help mitigate risk for all parties involved.
+Many factors are part of funding a WIP, including close evaluation of the manufacturing process to guarantee a quality product for on-time delivery.
+We can leverage our manufacturing expertise to help alleviate the risk for all parties involved.

 We have two groups at Construction Factoring.com.
 One does the WIP that means Construction (WIP) Work-in-Progress, and the other does production financing or (WIP) Work-in-Process funding.

 Whether you’re doing progress work (and pay) on a building job or if you’re a manufacturer that like to use your WIP components for funding, give us a call at 866-355-8245, e-mail us to the right or chat with us now.